 If you’re looking for ready-made resources to use when you’re teaching kids how to write a narrative, I’ve got your back.
 The following resources will walk your students through each step with ease!

-Apple-y Ever After Narrative Writing & Craft Demo
+- Apple Narrative Writing & Craft

 Looking for more writing tips and resources?
 I’d love to have you join my email list and give you a FREE paragraph writing resource.
 Just pop your name and email into this simple form, and I’ll be sure to send the FREEBIE your way.